Workflow: Human genome assemblyLiterature

 Assembling the human genome using long nanopore sequencing reads

-Here we present a simple workﬂow for human genome assembly from a blood sample, using the PromethION sequencing platform.
+Here we present a simple workﬂow for human genome assembly from a blood sample, using the PromethION sequencing device range.